PisterLab/aureo-pdk/README.md

 python3 tools/export_gds.py --lib="aureo_lib" --cell="test"
 ```

+`tools/export_gds.py` - Given a library and cellview, export_fab.py will stream out a GDSII file
+with all the drawn layers present (according the "Layer for layout" table above).
+It will first ensure that SOI layers have been split about
+the SOIHOLE layers (see aureo.il file).
 This will directly export the GDS to the directory from which the command was run.
-The GDS file exported will have layers with numbers corresponding to the table in the section above.

-**Preprocess GDS**
+**Process the GDS**

 To prepare the GDS for fabrication, run the following command.
 Note that this currently requires that `tools/export_gds.py` has been run first.

 ```
-python3 tools/preprocess_gds.py --lib="aureo_lib" --cell="test"
+python3 tools/process_gds.py --lib="aureo_lib" --cell="test"
 ```
+`tools/process_gds.py` takes the drawn layers in the corresponding Aureo GDSII file and preprocesses them
+for fab by merging the metal layers:
+ - (`LOWMETAL1` & `HIGHMETAL1` -> `METAL1FAB`)
+ - (`LOWMETAL2` & `HIGHMETAL2` -> `METAL2FAB`).

+Then `SOI1/2` become `SOIFAB1/2` and `POLY1/2` become `POLYFAB1/2`.

+At this point the first gds file is written out with the filename `[CELLNAME]_merged.gds.`

+Then, all `[LAYERNAME]2` layers are reflected about the X-axis and moved to `SOIFAB`, `POLYFAB`, `METALFAB` layers.
+The second gds file is written out.
+This final gds file contains only 3 layers for 3 masks.

+The final gds file is written out with the filename `[CELLNAME]_fab.gds.`